silas-hw/silas-hw.github.io/src/about.markdown

 I'm Silas :3.
 I'm currently studying Computer Science at the University of Nottingham, and have a huge interest in computing in general.

 Right now I'm looking a lot into software architecture, graphics, and low-level programming.
-I enjoy web design, but as you can probably tell it is definitely not be forte.
+I enjoy web design, but as you can probably tell it is definitely not my forte.

 ## Give me the deets!